mike4192/spotMicro/README.md

 #### Software:
 This repo is structured as a catkin workspace in a ROS Kinetic envivornment on linux.
 Raspberry pi images preloaded with a ROS Kinetic installation can be found via ubiquity robotics.
 See webpage for download, setup, and wifi setup instructions: https://downloads.ubiquityrobotics.com/.
 It is suggested to also install ROS Kinetic on a Ubuntu 16.04 linux installation/dual boot/virtual machine on a PC for development and for running control nodes.

+**NOTE** It is likely required to add a SWAP partition of about 1 GB on the RPI's sd card to increase the virtual memory available beyond the hardware RAM on a RPI.
+In my experience the catkin compilation process would use all the onboard RAM and would not complete without adding a SWAP partition.
+Example instructions for how to do this can be found here: https://nebl.io/neblio-university/enabling-increasing-raspberry-pi-swap/

 The provided ROS Catkin make build system can be utilized, but I used catkin tools instead (https://catkin-tools.readthedocs.io/en/latest/).
 Compilation commands below will be given assuming catkin tools.